DataDog/integrations-extras/aporia/README.md

 ### Installation

 First you'll need an Aporia account.
-Visit [Aporia][1] for more info and to book a demo.
+Visit [Aporia][1] for more information and to book a demo.

 Next, [login to your Aporia account][2], visit the Aporia integrations page, and add a Datadog integration.
 This guides you through the Datadog OAuth2 flow to grant Aporia the necessary permissions to your Datadog account.